 Mykonos is the second top destination in Greece, after Santorini.
-It gets very busy in summer (high season in July-August) as it provides an interesting mix of beaches, expensive shopping and party nightlife plus a site of immense architectural importance in the nearby island of Delos.
+It gets very busy in summer (high season in July-August) as it provides a mix of beaches, expensive shopping, and party nightlife, plus a site of immense historical importance on the nearby island of Delos.

-The main town, Mykonos Town (or Chora), is situated on the western coast and the main port is 2 km from the Town, in the region of Tourlos.
+The main town, Chora, is situated on the western coast, while the main port lies 2 km away in the region of Tourlos.

-Because of its small size and the very good public transportation, the island is quite easy to navigate.
-The most popular beaches in Mykonos are located on the southern side of the island, while in the evenings Mykonos Town (also called Chora) becomes the center of nightlife.
+Because of its small size and adequate public transportation, the island is easy to navigate.
+The most popular beaches are located on the southern side of the island.
+In the evenings, the Town becomes the center of nightlife.

-Mykonos may not be to everyone's taste because of the high level of tourists and the cost of holidays, but its intriguing town and fantastic beaches give a good sample of holidays in the Cyclades.
+Mykonos may not be to everyone's taste because of the high level of tourists and high cost, but its quaint settlements and fantastic beaches are an example of holidays in the Cyclades.
 The beaches along the southern coast are great sun traps and remarkably picturesque.
-Paradise, Super Paradise, and Paranga are good places for the young who want to drink and party all day, while the other beaches are less busy and noisy.
+Paradise, Super Paradise, and Paranga are good places for young people who want to drink and party all day, while the other beaches are less noisy.

-Do not underestimate the Meltemi summer winds which can raise few waves in midday and the afternoon (in some parts of the island), but these waves also make a nice chance for windsurfing and kite surfing.
+Do not underestimate the Meltemi summer winds, which can raise waves in midday and the afternoon (in some parts of the island).
+Those waves are ideal for windsurfing and kite surfing, though.